 Did you know the phrase “the bee’s knees” originally described something tiny and insignificant?
 Since then it has evolved to mean something outstanding.
 And in August, I find nothing more outstanding than the sight of native pollinators in the landscape.

 One of the basics of plant life is pollination, meaning pollen is transferred from one plant to another.
 This process is especially important for food production.
 Without pollination, you don’t get ripe summer cherries, blueberries, or peaches.
 The majority of plants are pollinated by wind and animals.
-Animal and native pollinators could be anything from birds and bats, to insects like flies, butterflies, and bees.
+Animal and native pollinators could be anything from birds and bats to insects like flies, butterflies, and bees.
 See?
 There’s a reason it’s called “the birds and the bees”!

 There are about 500 species of bees native to Wisconsin.
-Cranberry production in Wisconsin is reliant entirely upon bees in order to produce fruits for our jellies, relishes, and juices.
+Cranberry production in Wisconsin is reliant entirely upon bees to produce fruits for our jellies, relishes, and juices.
 Surprisingly, the honey bee is not native to Wisconsin.
 They were brought to North America by European colonists, not for their honey by-product, but for making beeswax candles.
 Sadly, you may have heard that honey bee populations are in severe decline.
-Native pollinators, like bees are our best insurance policy to ensure continued fruit and vegetable production.
+Native pollinators, like bees, are our best insurance policy to ensure continued fruit and vegetable production.

 Okay, I’m going to stop for a second.
 You might be thinking, “Hey, Carrie, bees are great and all, but I don’t want them in my yard.
 I have kids and I don’t want them to get stung”.
 The buzzing insects that build nests in your eaves and hover around your soda cans are not bees, but kinds of hornets, yellow jackets, and wasps.
 And there are some key differences between bees and wasps.